What To Do After A Car Accident In Michigan: 9 Steps To Take

 This is where it is best to have any attorney who is looking out for your best interests review the fine print in your insurance policy to ensure that you are doing everything you need to do in order to protect your rights to benefits and compensation.

-Our attorneys have seen far too many unadvised crash survivors assume that their auto insurance policies were consistent with Michigan No-Fault timelines.
+Our attorneys have seen far too many unadvised crash survivors assume that their auto insurance policies were consistent with state’s No-Fault timelines.
 In many cases, the contractual language of the policy and the filing limits were far more restrictive.
-If accident survivors fail to adhere to these notification requirements on time, they can lose important coverage.
+If crash survivors fail to adhere to these notification requirements on time, they can lose important coverage.

 Injured in a car accident in Michigan and not sure what to do?
 Call the attorneys at Michigan Auto Law

-If you were injured in a car accident in Michigan and not sure what to do, call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+If you were injured in a car accident in Michigan and not sure what to do, call now (800) 968-1001 for a free consultation with an experienced and specialized car accident lawyer.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Our secret?
 Our Michigan car accident lawyers deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.